Yarikh Khoury - Name and Appearance

 This is how Lucy first describes Yarikh when they meet during her, very short, trip back through time.
 “He had pale brown skin, with thick ebony hair and a closely cropped beard”.
 Again, I was creating an archetype so he needed to be striking, with dark hair to fit that dark-handsome-stranger trope.

 Lucy also thinks he smells of cedar.
-That seems a little on the nose, given the connection between Lebanon and that tree—it’s on the flag after all!
-But that’s actually an in-joke for my husband whose favourite cologne is cedar-scented.
+That is a little on the nose, in more ways than one, given the connection between Lebanon and that tree—it’s on the flag after all!
+But it’s a fun little detail.

 Yarikh has Henry’s tattoo, though we see Yarikh’s before Henry’s is revealed.
 I love stories involving time travel so it was fun introducing the tattoo on Yarikh about half a book before it appears magically on Henry’s arm.